Skip to content

 If you use a basic receipt generator like this one, your receipt will automatically include all the details you need.
 Check out the receipt sample below to see how a finished receipt should look:

-Here’s what our easy receipt template can help you do:
+Here’s what our simple receipt template can help you do:

 • Create and send accurate receipts to customers with just a few clicks